-According to experts at the Institute for Orthopaedics and Neurosciences at Carilion Clinic, preventable injuries remain the leading cause of death for children in the United States, and approximately 80 percent of pediatric trauma cases are head injuries.
+According to Kathryn Bass, M.D., a Carilion Children’s pediatric surgeon with expertise in pediatric trauma, preventable injuries remain the leading cause of death for children in the United States, and approximately 80% of pediatric trauma cases are head injuries.

 Here are 10 easy tips to keep your children safe while they play and explore:

 Always make sure your child wears a helmet when engaged in the following activities:

 - Riding a powered recreational vehicle such as a four-wheeler

 If you wear a helmet and protective gear, your kids will too.